adobe/griffon-plugin-tools/README.md

 npx @adobe/griffon-packager
 ```

-Run the uploader by executing the following command in the directory that contains the zipped plugin package:
+Run the uploader by executing the following command and passing in the package zip created above as an argument:

 ```
-npx @adobe/griffon-uploader
+npx @adobe/griffon-uploader plugin-XXXXX.zip
 ```

 ### Configuration